renatoaraujo/slim-skeleton/README.md

-# slim-skeleton
+# Slim Skeleton Application
-Simple skelleton for PHP [Slim Framework](https://github.com/slimphp/Slim) I did for myself.
+Simple skelleton for [Slim Framework](https://github.com/slimphp/Slim) I did for personal projects.

-Not finished but any help are welcome :)
+Any help are welcome.
-Working currently in better router and database layer.

 1.
 Clone the repo into your PATH